Support for professionals working with families

 Family Help is the response made when a professional identifies unmet needs with a child or family, and works in collaboration with families, networks and other agencies to meet those needs at the earliest opportunity.

-At this level of need an Early Help Assessment (EHA) should be completed with the child and family to identify:
+An Early Help Assessment (EHA) should be completed with the child and family at this level of need and to identify:

 • what's working well - to understand and build on strengths